5 tips to a Spooky Halloween

 - 12 Wooden apple sticks or dowels

 - 1/2 Cup of light corn syrup

-- 1 tsp Black gel paste food colouring
+- 1 tsp of black gel paste food colouring

 Simply add the sugar, corn syrup, 3/4 cups of water into a medium saucepan over a medium heat.
 Whisk until the sugar dissolves and stop stirring until slightly thickened.
 Add in the food colouring and swirl the pan until colour mixes in completely.
 Poke your sticks or dowels into your washed, dried apples and dip the apples in the mixture.
 Place on a baking tray and set aside, Ta da!